Manx-Language/manx-speech-transcription-eval/README.md

 4. [Ynsaghey (Learn)](https://github.com/Manx-Language/manx-speech-transcription-eval/blob/main/Ynsaghey/README.md)

-## Licensing and Source Information
+## Source Information

-Please see metadata.csv for information regarding each file.
+Please see [metadata](https://github.com/Manx-forge/speech-transcription-eval/blob/main/metadata.csv) for information regarding each file.
 All data in this repository has been sourced from publicly available sources, however we strive to respect original content creators and maintain any licensing conditions.

 ## How to Use These Sets

-Clone or download this repository to access descriptions and transcripts.
+Clone or download the [repository](https://github.com/Manx-forge/speech-transcription-eval) to access descriptions and transcripts.
 The audio files are too large to be hosted directly in this repository, so please contact me personally if you would like access to the recordings.

 ## Areas for Improvement

 This repository is a work in progress.
 Here are some areas where contributions would be especially valuable:

 * Additional Resources: Contributions of Manx text or audio recordings.
 Speech transcription data is preferable but unlabelled data can also prove useful.
-* Formatting: Some transcriptions exist only in PDF format and need to be converted into machine-readable text formats.
 * Correcting Errors: Whilst every effort had been made to ensure that language data is correct, some errors may persist.
 * Testing and Feedback: Testing various models against these datasets for continuous improvement, of the models themselves but also of these data.

-**Contributions**

-We welcome contributions to improve this repository.
-If you have new resources, corrections, or suggestions, please feel free to submit a pull request or contact me directly at csjbartley1@sheffield.ac.uk.